introproventures/graphql-jpa-query/README.md

 Run Example in Docker
 ------
-You can quickly start GraphQL JPA Query Example in Docker
+You can quickly start GraphQL JPA Query Example in Docker.

 License
 -------